 - Model Optimizer: The model is fed to the Model Optimizer, whose objective is to optimize the model and generate an Intermediate Representation (.xml + .bin files) of the model.
 The models are optimized with techniques such as quantization, freezing, fusion, and more.
 In this step, pre-trained models are configured according to the framework chosen and then converted with a simple, single-line command.
 Users can choose from an array of pre-trained models in the OpenVINO Model Zoo, which contains models for every purpose, from object detection to text recognition to human pose estimation.

 - Inference Engine: The Intermediate Representation is fed to the Inference Engine.
 The inference engine’s job is to check for model compatibility based on the framework used to train the model as well as the hardware used (otherwise known as the environment).
-Frameworks supported by OpenVINO include Tensorflow, Caffe, MXNet, ONNX (Pytorch, Apple ML), and Kaldi.
+Frameworks supported by OpenVINO include TensorFlow, TensorFlow Lite, Caffe, MXNet, ONNX (PyTorch, Apple ML), and Kaldi.

 The Most Important OpenVINO Features